 Simon has a daughter, Sandra, born 1981 with SMA type III.
 Sandra has studied Social work at the University of Applied Sciences and is a social worker at the Swiss Muscular Dystrophy Society.

-Besides his primary role of working on projects and representing the philosophy within SMA Europe, he will actively support Nicole in her overall objectives with the coordination of SMA Switzerland and SMA Europe.
+Besides his primary role of working on projects and representing the philosophy within SMA Europe, he will actively support Nicole in her overall objectives with the coordination of SMA Schweiz and SMA Europe.

 Olivera Jovovic is a graduate economist, one of the founders of the SMA Serbia association.
 She is a mother of two children.
 Her youngest one, Matija, has spinal muscular atrophy, type 2.
 Olivera was chosen to be the president of the association.
 She works hard to ensure that all patients with SMA, children and adults, get treatment.
 Her effort is best represented in everything she did for the most vulerable patients.
 Through her devotion, she improved the condition of medical care in Serbia, especially in order to ensure that all patients receive the equipment they need.
 Working with adult SMA patients, she brought the most famous pharmaceutical company, Biogen, to our country, and together with association members, managed to acquire Spinraza™ for 17 children, including her son.
 This didn’t stop her, so with willingness and perseverance, cooperatively with the association and doctors, she succeeded in involving eight patients in Roche’s experimental drug study.
 She also succeeded in arranging a meeting with the Serbian President and the Minister of health.
 Olivera’s ultimate goal is to get a cure for all SMA patients in our country, with a special awareness on adults, which are rarely centre of attention.